ScienceCommons/curate_science/README.md

 ### Application Structure

-Curate Science is a web application written in Python 3 using the [Django](https://www.djangoproject.com/) framework 2.1. with PostgreSQL 9.6, running on Google App Engine.
+Curate Science is a web application written in Python 3 using the [Django](https://www.djangoproject.com/) framework 2.1. with PostgreSQL 9.6, running on Google App Engine Standard Environment.
 The master branch is continuously deployed to production with Travis CI.
 The application features a REST API for interacting with the curated data programmatically.

 * Entity models are in `curate/models.py`
 * REST API view controllers use [Django REST Framework](http://django-rest-framework.org/) and are in `views_api.py`